wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

    `crypto/drbg.c:drbg_generate_long()` wraps every generate in a sleeping lock (`struct mutex drbg_mutex`, `include/crypto/drbg.h:115`), and `crypto/rng.c:crypto_get_default_rng()` — the only route to that service — takes one too.
 A sleeping lock cannot be taken in softirq.
-That was readable before any of this was written.
+That constraint is stated in the kernel headers cited above.
 2. **Failures followed**, as they had to.
-3. **Instead of correcting the insertion point, a fallback was invented** to survive the failures: a second implementation, selected at run time.
+3. **A fallback was added to survive the failures, rather than correcting the insertion point:** a second implementation, selected at run time.
 4. **The fallback solved a problem that only existed because of step 1**, and created a compliance concern doing it.

 Remove the improper insertion and the fallback has nothing left to do.

-### 2.0.2 The specific failure blamed on the operating system was ours
+### 2.0.2 The specific failure attributed to the operating system originated here

 A kernel DRBG hang — module spinning in softirq, `FIPS_MODE_FAILED`, 62,915 errors over 29.7 s, a 28.9 s clocksource stall — traced to one line in